Context

 Optional post-assignment survey

-If you’d like, a you can complete this short survey after you’ve finished the assignment.
+If you’d like, you can complete this short survey after you’ve finished the assignment.